guaix-ucm/numina/doc/user/install.rst

 Requirements
 ------------

-Python 2.7 or Python >= 3.5 is required.
+Python >= 3.6 is required.
 Additionally the following packages are required in order to work properly:

  - `setuptools <http://pythonhosted.org/setuptools/>`_